-Participants were very familiar with the photos of the target set, correctly naming them 97.2% of the time.
-Composites constructed using the standard face models were correctly named on average quite well, at 35.2%; those using a tailored model were much better, at 54.2%.
+Participants were very familiar with the target set, correctly naming them 97.2% of the time.
+Composites constructed using the standard face model were correctly named on average quite well, at 35.2%; those using a tailored model were much better, at 54.2%.
 Example composites are presented in Figure 2.
-A two-tailed paired samples t-test applied to the participant data confirmed that the tailored models performed significantly better than the standard variety, t(17) = 6.03, p < .001; the relatively weaker items analysis approached significance, t(5) = 4.43, p =.06.
-An analysis of the incorrect names mentioned by participants was included, which provides an indication of guessing, and was very similar across both conditions (M $\approx$ 14%).
-For internal feature composites, identification was significantly better for the tailored model (M = 37.3%) compared with the standard (M =24.5%), t(16) = 2.85, p = .012, by-subjects.
-While the items analysis was not significant, a more powerful byitem test was run with the type of task (complete composite / internal features) as a between-subjects factor and the type of model (standard / tailored) as within-subjects.
+A two-tailed paired samples t-test applied to the participant data confirmed that the tailored models performed significantly better than the standard variety, t(17) = 6.03, p < .001; the relatively weaker items analysis approached significance, t(5) = 4.43, p = .06.
+An analysis of the incorrect names mentioned by participants was included, which provides an indication of guessing, and was very similar across both conditions (M \approx 14%).
+For internal features composites, identification was significantly better for the tailored model (M = 37.3%) compared with the standard (M = 24.5%), t(16) = 2.85, p = .012, by-subjects.
+While the items analysis was not significant, a more powerful by-item test was run with the type of task (complete composite / internal features) as a between-subjects factor and the type of model (standard / tailored) as within-subjects.
 The ANOVA indicated that tailored models were better, F(1,5) = 7.10, p = .045; all other Fs < 2.34, p > .1.

 Figure 2.
-Example stimuli from Experiment 1. (a) composite face evolved using a standard model. (b) a face evolved of the same target using a tailored model built from the witness's description of 'spiky hair', 'chiselled jaw' and 'large nose bridge', (c) a photograph of the target face and (d) an example internal features composite used in the evaluation.
+(From left to right) A composite face evolved using a standard model; a face evolved of the same target using a tailored model built from the witness's description of 'spiky hair', 'chiselled jaw' and 'large nose bridge'; a photograph of this target face; an example internal features composite used in the evaluation.